 The list of people goes on and I’m equally surprised and thrilled at some of the unexpected names who continually come out in support of animals.
 The academic Yuval Noah Harari, with his incredible best-selling book Sapiens, may have written the most articulate pro-vegan literature ever produced.
 Ariana Grande and Miley Cyrus have used their significant platforms to inspire the world to try go vegan whilst the retired goalkeeper Neville Southall uses his profile to continually advocate for compassion towards the disenfranchised – disadvantaged kids, homeless people and, on an almost daily basis, animals.

 In short, I’m incredibly privileged to have a job at Veganuary where I can hopefully play a small part in the worldwide vegan movement.
-My role here, as Campaigns Analyst, involves studying the data about who is visiting the website and taking the pledge, where their visiting from, and what we can do to make more people sign up to try vegan.
+My role here, as Campaigns Analyst, involves studying the data about who is visiting the website and taking the pledge, where they’re visiting from, and what we can do to make more people sign up to try vegan.
 It’s an exciting and incredible time to campaign towards a more humane world.
 I’m doing this for the animals, for my daughter, and for an environmentally just world in the future.
 If you’re reading this, I hope you’ll consider joining me too.

 If you haven’t already taken our pledge, please do.
 If you have, please forward it to someone else who might be interested – you never know who you might inspire!
 In turn, you never know who they might inspire either.